Learn About Scottish and Family History

 What is the Argyll Colony Plus?

-The Argyll Colony Plus is published three times per year and it is included as a benefit of membership in the Society.
-Its aim is to publish original research connected to the Scottish Highland immigrants who came to North Carolina during and shortly after the colonial period, their origins, culture and genealogies, following them and their descendants through time.
-Of primary interest are family histories, manuscripts, previously unpublished records, suggestions on research methods and sources.
-Other items of interest include local histories, diaries, etc. and other items of educational interest which would shed light on this group of people, such as book reviews, and occasional articles related to the Scots-Irish and other Scottish Highland settlements in North America.
+The Argyll Colony Plus is published three times per year and is a benefit of membership in the Society.
+We look for new discoveries and original research connected to the Scottish Highland immigrants to Carolina, their histories, culture and genealogies, following them and their descendants through time.
+Of primary interest to us are family histories, manuscripts, previously unpublished records, suggestions on research methods and sources.
+Other items of interest include local histories, diaries, and any other items of educational interest which would shed light on this group of people, reviews of books on these subjects, and occasional articles related to the Scots-Irish and other Scottish Highland settlements in North America.

-We also publish and offer for sale other books as well, such as Highland Scots in North Carolina, the unpublished manuscript by Gov. Angus Wilton McLean.
+We also publish and offer for sale several other books as well.
 Press the Publications for Sale link.

 The North Carolina Scottish Heritage Society

 In 1986, Lt.
 Col. Victor E. Clark, Jr. began the publication and distribution of a newsletter/journal called The Argyll Colony Plus in order to further interest in the history of the region of North Carolina first settled by emigrant Gaels and others from Argyllshire and the surrounding area.
 During his military career, Col. Clark had become interested in tracing his ancestors.
 In this quest, which became a passion, he began to write his family’s history.
 As his interest in genealogical research grew, his circle of friends and acquaintances in Scotland, North Carolina, Alabama and elsewhere grew to include many wonderful historians whose research comprised much of the early important articles for the journal.